TylerReeds/GameEngine-FinalProject/README.md

 Explanation:

-We implemented a factory pattern to procedurally generate all of our levels, we have a worldFactory interface that has a seed, gridsize and createtile functions that will help to build our level of 10x10 tiles using random tiles each time.
+We implemented a factory pattern to procedurally generate all of our levels, we have a world factory interface that has seed, grid size and creative functions that will help to build our level of 10x10 tiles using random tiles each time.
 The pattern also stores a chance variable that can be changed in the inspector for the percent chance that each tile can appear.
 It will then create a 10x10 tile of random colours/types of tiles.
 This uses a seed, so if you change the seed you can regenerate another level.
-This is helpful to our game as we want procedurally generated levels with a random order of tiles for the player to navigate and their game experience will never be the exact same as before.
+This is helpful to our game as we want procedurally generated levels with a random order of tiles for the player to navigate and their game experience will never be the same as before.
+This was useful so we could have a factory that would create and build a procedurally generated 10x10 level that was unique every time, allowing the game to have endless levels that the player has to navigate.

 SFXObserver(Observer)-